typelevel/cats-collections/docs/src/main/tut/dequeue.md

           3                               6
           4                               5

-In this configuration, we can pop off three items from the right side in constant time (O(1)).
+In this configuration, we can pop off three items from the left side in constant time (O(1)).
 However, we will have to do more computation when we pop off the 4th.
 Since we don't want to leave either stack completely empty, when we pop the 4th item off the left, we will grab